Guaco (band): Sixties

-In the 1960s the group was known as the Student Piper Ensemble Los Guacos del Zulia.
-His first production was recorded in 1964, under the Zulian bagpipe genre, a style of traditional Venezuelan music that is traditionally played at Christmas.
+In the 1960s the group was known as Conjunto Gaitero Estudiantil Los Guacos del Zulia (The Student Gaitero Ensemble Los Guacos del Zulia).
+Their first production was recorded in 1964, under the Zulian Gaita genre, a style of traditional Venezuelan music that is traditionally played at Christmas.
 However, from their first albums, the desire to do something different and massive, was noticeable.
-In the 1960s, 5 productions were recorded, one per year: 1964, 1965, 1966, 1968, 1969.
+In the 1960s, five productions were recorded, one per year: 1964, 1965, 1966, 1968, 1969.
 Most of the songs were composed by Mario Viloria.
-In 1967 Gustavo Aguado recorded with another bagpipe group (Estrellas del Zulia), coincidentally the same year that Guaco would not record a production.
+In 1967 Gustavo Aguado recorded with another Gaita group (Estrellas del Zulia), coincidentally the same year that Guaco would not record a production.
 Aguado returned to record in 1968 and continue to date.

 In this first stage, Guaco was a traditional gaita group, without any electronic or non-typical elements, but in their lyrics and voice ensemble they hinted that they were looking for a contemporary sound in accordance with their personal tastes that chose between rock, sauce and soul.

+SIDENOTE:The spanish word "gaita" originally refers to bagpipes, both the instrument and music made with.
+However, within the context of Venezuelan popular music, it has nothing to do with bagpipes and the word should therefore not be translated, just as much as the musical style Rock'n Roll needs not be translated into other languages.

 Seventies

 The 1970s are marked by the entry of Ricardo Hernández from the Santanita group.
 The talent of this Zulian begins to be projected from his first albums, reaching quotas of greater participation from 1979 and until 1985 when he becomes the most successful composer that the band has had.

-Other famous singers who did internships within this stage were: Humberto Mamaota Rodríguez as composer and singer in 19742 and Argenis Carruyo, who would later opt for salsa in orchestras such as Dimension Latina.
+Other famous singers who did internships within this stage were: Humberto Mamaota Rodríguez as composer and singer in 1972 and Argenis Carruyo, who would later opt for salsa in orchestras such as Dimension Latina.
 Argenis participates singing specific themes in several of the albums from this stage, among them: Bubu Guaco in 1972; Let nobody move in 1975 and A grave and a bongo in 1978, the latter two composed by Ricardo Hernández.